 Advancing Scholarship in the Humanities

 Since its founding, ACLS has provided the humanities and related social sciences with leadership, opportunities for innovation, and national and international representation.
 The Council’s many activities have at their core the practice of scholarly self-governance.
 Central to ACLS throughout its history have been its programs of fellowships and grants aiding research.
-ACLS made its first grants, totaling $4,500, in 1926; in the 2014-15 competition year, ACLS made awards totaling over $16 million to nearly 350 scholars in the United States and abroad.
+ACLS made its first grants, totaling $4,500, in 1926; in the 2016-17 competition year, ACLS will award over $20 million to more than 325 scholars worldwide.
 All ACLS awards are made through rigorous peer review by specially appointed committees of scholars from throughout the United States and, in some programs, abroad.

 Maintaining and Strengthening Relationships among Learned Societies

-The executive directors of the member societies of ACLS meet together as the Conference of Administrative Officers (CAO), which before 1988 was known as the Conference of Secretaries.
+The executive directors of the member societies of ACLS meet together as the Conference of Executive Officers (CEO), formerly the Conference of Administrative Officers and, before 1988, the Conference of Secretaries.
 At its first meeting in 1925, the Conference had 11 members, including Frederic Ogg of the American Political Science Association and Ernest W. Burgess of the American Sociological Society (now the American Sociological Association).
 The goal of the first meeting—as of every meeting for the past 88 years—was “the promotion of closer relations between the associations of humanists [through] a conference in which the secretaries, or principal executive officers, of its constituent societies could make each other’s acquaintance, explain to each other the character, aims and activities of their respective organizations, and discuss, in the light of their various experiences, the many common problems of their societies” (1).

 Exploring New Methods and Subjects of Humanities Research